Eco-friendly travel is becoming more popular than ever as travellers look to practice preserving the beautiful world that they experience on vacation.

 You can also pay in verdino currency for food, drinks, and coffee.
-Sustainable activities include walking up stairs instead of taking a lift, re-using towels and sheets, and properly recycling in the rooms bins.
+Sustainable activities include walking up the stairs instead of taking a lift, re-using towels and sheets, and properly recycling in the room’s bins.

 It’s also been built with a reduced-energy heating and cooling system.
-The hotel offers luxury accommodation with rooms that have a private balcony facing the tropical mangrove forest.
-It’s also known for its incredible customer service.
+The hotel offers luxury accommodations with rooms that have a private balcony facing the tropical mangrove forest.
+It’s also known for its incredible Hotel customer service.

-If you can’t afford to visit some of these eco-friendly sustainable hotels — which often come with a high price tag — here are some tips to make any vacation more eco-friendly.
-There are various eco-friendly Treehouse hotels and Ice hotels as well which adds to the growing list of eco-friendly sustainable hotels.
+If you can’t afford to visit some of these eco-friendly sustainable hotels, there are various eco-friendly Treehouse hotels and Ice hotels as well which adds to the growing list of eco-friendly sustainable hotels.